 Maximize storage by sorting items into categories.
 Even within the separation above, you can break items down into categories that will make it easier to use your kitchen.
 For example, say you move all of your edible items to your two left-hand cabinets.
 You can then decide that one of these is for cans, and one for other types of packaging.
 One could be for frequently used foods and one for the stuff you reach for less often.
 One could be for healthy meal staples and the other for fun snacks.

-The specifics are up to you, but the goal is to think “raisins” and know exactly which door to open and where to reach to find them.
+The specifics are up to you, but the goal is to think of something and know exactly where to find it.
 Similarly, create one section of a cabinet for plates, one for bowls, one for wine glasses, one for other glasses, and so on.
-The more you adhere to these categories, the less you (or others in your household) will ask “Where’s that blue cup?”
+The more you adhere to these categories, the less you (or others in your household) will ask, “Where’s that blue cup?”

 Give Frequently-Used Items Priority

-If you drink coffee from a mug every day and drink wine from a wine glass once a month, your coffee mugs should go in the part of your cabinet that’s most easy to get at, and your wine glasses can go have a less desirable bit of cabinet real estate.
-If you keep certain foods or serving platters around because you use them on rare occasions, put them in the cabinets that are least convenient.
+If you drink coffee from a mug every day and drink wine from a wine glass once a month, your coffee mugs should go in the front.
+If you keep certain foods or serving platters around because you use them on rare occasions, put them in the back.

 Store Some Items Elsewhere

 If your cabinets are small, few in number, or hard to reach, there’s no reason everything you own has to go in them.
-Some of what you’ve been trying to fit into your cabinets would be better placed on your kitchen counter, on top of your fridge, in a rack on the wall, or somewhere else.
-Taking the items that don’t work in your cabinets out will free up cabinet space for other things and let you (not whoever designed your house or apartment) dictate how you use your space.Continue to 4 of 5 below.
+Some of what you’ve been trying to fit into your cabinets would be better placed on your kitchen counter or somewhere else.
+Taking the items that don’t work in your cabinets out will free up cabinet space for other things.Continue to 4 of 5 below.

 04 of 05